eesahasan1/Data-Engineering-Repository/docker_sql/README.md

      - POSTGRES_PASSWORD=root "sets the default password for the PostgreSQL database to 'root'"
      - POSTGRES_DB=ny_taxi "creates a default database named 'ny_taxi'."
    volumes: "maps a local directory (right of the colon) to the data directory inside the container (left of the colon)"
-    - "./data/ny_taxi_postgres_data:/var/lib/postgresql/data:rw" ""rw" specifies that both read and write operations are allowed on this volume"
+    - ./data/ny_taxi_postgres_data:/var/lib/postgresql/data:rw "'rw' specifies that both read and write operations are allowed on this volume"
-   ports: "maps port 5432 of the container (PostgreSQL's default port) to port 5432 on the host machine.
-It's what defines the connection"
+   ports: "maps port 5432 of the container (PostgreSQL's default port) to port 5432 on the host machine."
     - "5432:5432"
  pgadmin: "the next service (container) to be configurated"
-   image: dpage/pgadmin4 "official pgAdmin 4 image"
+   image: dpage/pgadmin4 # official pgAdmin 4 image
    environment:
      - PGADMIN_DEFAULT_EMAIL=admin@admin.com
      - PGADMIN_DEFAULT_PASSWORD=root
    ports:
     - "8080:80"
 ```

-#
-### SQL Queries
+## SQL Queries
 After running the Docker compose file and all the environmental variables and dependencies are set up, all that's left is to begin analyzing the data.

 Sample queries: